Skip to main content

 “We journeyed through a storm, found a rainbow, met some birds & bees, hid from a sleeping bear and danced our socks off” - this is just some of the storytelling imagery conjured at ‘Magical Melodies: A Symphony of Stories’ at Mayfair Library in Kilkenny city.

 An enchanting musical adventure, Musical Melodies are a series of free interactive children’s concerts letting children 0-5 take the lead, whether it’s clapping, humming or twirling.
-Immersing the children in magical tales woven through music, each Musical Melodies concert features a narrator, violinist and string quartet and encourages children’s imaginations to sour.
+Immersing the children in magical tales woven through music, each Musical Melodies concert features a narrator and a string quartet and encourages children’s imaginations to soar.
 We spoke to violinist Jenna Raggett on why music is such an important creative outlet for children and how using your imagination is valuable at every age.

 You recently hosted ‘Magical Melodies’, a Creative Youth event for children held in Mayfair Library, Kilkenny.
 Your work involves introducing young people to instruments such as the violin, why do you feel making music a possibility for children is so important?